anggialansori404/anggialansori404/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"To be aware of a single shortcoming in oneself is more useful than to be aware of a thousand in someone else."</i>
+<i>"You gain strength, courage and confidence by every experience in which you really stop to look fear in the face."</i>
 <br>
-<b>- Dalai Lama</b>
+<b>- Eleanor Roosevelt</b>
 </blockquote>
 </p>